axibase/atsd-use-cases/how-to/shared/import-csv-parser.md

 ![](images/parser.png)

 A parser is an automated tool that reads CSV files and creates Entities, Metrics, Timestamps, and Tags from the information contained therein.
+Follow this process to upload a CSV Parser configuration your local ATSD instance.

 1. From any tab in the ATSD interface, expand the **Data** menu and select **CSV Parsers**.